rpecuch/prework-study-guide/README.md

 ## Description

 The Prework Study Guide was created to provide an organized platform for students to view notes from prework.
 This project was built not only to review key points from lessons, but the process itself was a learning experience in learning basic coding concepts.
 I learned about the basic components required to build a webpage and how they all work together.
-I plan to implement new features as I learn new skills when class begins.
+I plan to implement new features as I continue to learn new skills.

 ## Installation